 Razia: Queen of India by Rafiq Zakaria.
-Fictionalized account of the life of Razia (also called Raziyya or Radiyya), who was sultana of Northern India during the 13th century.
-She was chosen by her father to succeed him as sultan because he felt she was more capable than her brothers, but her subjects would not accept a female ruler.
-She was overthrown and, according to different accounts, either died in battle or was murdered by a robber.
+Fictionalized account of the life of Razia (also called Raziyya or Radiyya).
+She was sultana of Northern India during the 13th century, but her subjects would not accept a female ruler.

 Razia - The People's Queen by Shahana Dasgupta.
 Children's book about the achievements of the only queen to reign in Delhi during the Sultanate era.

 The Far Pavilions by M. M. Kaye.
 A long, entertaining novel about a 19th century Indian princess who falls in love with a British man.
 Worth reading.

 19th, 20th and 21st Centuries

 Modern Indian Kingship: Tradition, Legitimacy & Power by Marzia Balzani.
 Examines how royal power has survived in modern India, focusing on the city of Jodhpur in Rajasthan.